 This course is a laboratory course designed to help students develop efficient writing skills for college through individualized instruction in grammar, syntax, and vocabulary.
+Students will be required to enroll in the writing lab in conjunction with English 101 if they do not meet the writing requirements for unconditional admission to the college or if they are referred for additional assistance by an evaluator during the admissions process.
+Any student receiving a "Y" for ENG 101 also must enroll in the writing lab upon repeating the class in the next ensuing semester.
+Students may take the writing lab for credit up to three times.
+Subsequent attempts may be required, but will not receive course credit.
 Students who do not meet the writing requirements for unconditional admission to the college will automatically enroll in this course in conjunction with English 101.